Trans and non-binary inclusion policy statement

 Terminology

-We use the terms trans or transgender as an umbrella term for people whose gender identity is not the same as, or does not sit comfortably with, the sex they were registered at birth.
-We use the term in it broadest sense to respectfully include people who prefer to use other ways to describe their gender identity, including those who are non-binary.
+We use the terms trans or transgender as an umbrella term for people whose gender identity is not the same as, or does not sit comfortably with, their biological sex.
+We use the term in its broadest sense to respectfully include people who prefer to use other ways to describe their gender identity, including those who are non-binary.

 We use the term non-binary to refer to those whose gender identity does not sit comfortably with 'man' or 'woman'.
 Non-binary identities are varied and can include people who identify with some aspects of binary identities, and others who reject them entirely.